Top computer skills to list on your resume

-These days, most jobs require some computer skills.
+In today’s job market, most positions require some computer skills.
 With technology at our fingertips, we can send emails from our phones, participate in video meetings, and collaborate online.

-The question is, do you know what computer skills employers are looking for?
+The question is, do you know what basic computer skills employers are looking for?

 Not all jobs are the same, but basic computer skills such as word processing are often expected.
 More advanced computer skills, such as graphic design, are often desirable.

-Let’s take a look at the top computer skills you should have and how they can help you land your dream job.
+This article will look at the top computer skills for your resume and how they can help you land your dream job.

-Some computer skills are often essential, while others may only be relevant to certain positions.
+Some computer skills are essential, while others may only be relevant to certain positions.

-Every workplace will have its own systems in place, and if you’re flexible, tech-savvy, and a quick learner, you’ll have a better chance of landing a job.
+Every workplace will have its own procedures in place, and if you’re flexible, tech-savvy, and a quick learner, you’ll have a better chance of landing a job.

-If you’re a job seeker, always read the job description because the recruiter may have specific computing requirements.
-If you have any skills that match their wish list, you should feature them in your resume or cover letter.
+Always read the job description if you’re a job seeker because the recruiter may have specific computing requirements.
+If you have dedicated skills matching their wish list, you should feature them in your resume or cover letter.

 And don’t forget to be honest when writing your resume.
-Pretending you have experience in something like web design will backfire if they ask you to complete a task.
+Pretending you have experience in web design will backfire if your boss asks you to complete a task requiring those skills.

-Read on as we take you through the top computer skills you may need in this digital world:
+Read on as we walk you through the top computer skills you may need in this digital world.

-Microsoft Office is a suite of computer programs, including Word, Excel, Powerpoint, Outlook, and Publisher.
+Microsoft Office is a suite of computer programs, including MS Word, Excel, Powerpoint, Outlook, and Publisher.

-Most employers will expect candidates to have basic Microsoft Word knowledge, so this might not be in the job description.
+Most employers expect candidates to have basic Microsoft Word knowledge, which might not be in the job description.

-If you aren’t familiar with this word processing software, there are short courses that can help you practice formatting and improve your writing skills.
+Don’t worry if you aren’t familiar with this word-processing software.
+There are short courses and videos that can help you practice formatting and improve your writing skills.

 Every day, we send 306.4 billion emails.
-As one of the most popular forms of communication, knowing how to read, write, and send emails is often an essential skill for any job seeker.
+As one of the most well-known forms of communication, knowing how to read, write, and send emails is often an essential skill for any job seeker.

-Hiring managers often assume that you are able to navigate popular email tools such as Microsoft Outlook and Gmail.
+Hiring managers often assume you can navigate popular email tools such as Microsoft Outlook and Gmail.
 You may even apply for jobs via email.